allpaca/V8Harvest/V8Harvest_2015.md

 function f(a, i, bool) {
   var result;
   if (bool) {
+    // Make sure i - -0x80000000 doesn't overflow in BCE, missing a check for
+    // x-0 later on.
     result = f2(a, 0x7fffffff, i, i, -0x80000000);
   } else {
     result = f2(a, -3, 4, i, 0);